SalusaSecondus/CryptoGotchas/GettingStarted.md

 **That's not really a fair title, because this won't teach you how to be a cryptographer, but one of my favorite games as a kid was [Quest for Glory: So You Want to be a Hero](https://en.wikipedia.org/wiki/Quest_for_Glory:_So_You_Want_to_Be_a_Hero) and I couldn't pass up the opportunity to pay homage to it.
-A far better title would be **"So, you want to start designing and writing cryptographic code and vaguely following what is happening the broader cryptographic community?"**, but that doesn't exactly roll off the tongue now, does it?*
+A far better title would be **"So, you want to start designing and writing cryptographic code and vaguely following what is happening in the broader cryptographic community?"**, but that doesn't exactly roll off the tongue now, does it?*

 For some reason you have decided that you need to learn more cryptography.
 Maybe it is personal interest or maybe your job is shifting.
 I really don't know.
-However, a surprising number of people have asked me "How do I get started?" (or more commonly variation of "How did you get started?"), so rather than assemble my notes each time for each person, I'm writing these down _once_ in an easy to share and update format.
+However, a surprising number of people have asked me "How do I get started?" (or more commonly a variation of "How did you get started?"), so rather than assemble my notes each time for each person, I'm writing these down _once_ in an easy to share and update format.

 Similar to the main [Crypto Gotchas](https://github.com/SalusaSecondus/CryptoGotchas/blob/master/README.md), this is a personal project and definitely informal.